What are Visitation Schedules?

 What Child Visitation Schedules Involve

-Typically, when going through the court system, a child visitation schedule will often name a single parent as primary caretaker.
+Typically, when going through the court system, a child visitation schedule will often name a single parent as the primary caretaker.

 A second parent will be granted visitation rights.